Can’t install your own solar panels? Some areas let you join a community project.

 Stateline is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
 Stateline maintains editorial independence.
 Contact Editor Scott S. Greenberger for questions: info@stateline.org.
 Follow Stateline on Facebook and Twitter.

 The post Can’t install your own solar panels?
-Some areas let you join a community project. appeared first on Washington State Standard.
+Some areas let you join a community project. appeared first on Rhode Island Current.